 An undergraduate degree of any type from a regionally accredited college or university or from a distance‐learning institution accredited by the Distance Education Training Council is required.
-Degrees from institutions outside the United States will be evaluated on a case‐by‐case basis by the NCMA Certification Department.
+Degrees from outside the U.S must be evaluated by an independent third party such as World Education Services.
 Non‐degreed candidates for the CCCM who have ten years of verifiable contract management experience may request a waiver.

 When can I take the exam?

 Individuals who are interested in taking the exam must submit an application to NCMA.
 Once the application has been processed, reviewed and approved you will be able to take the exam.
 Note: If you intend to test at a Kryterion Learning Center do NOT attempt to contact Kryterion prior to receiving approval on your application.